ory/hydra/SECURITY.md

 This security policy outlines the security support commitments for different types of Ory users.

+[Get in touch](https://www.ory.sh/contact/) to learn more about Ory's security SLAs and process.

 ## Apache 2.0 License Users

 - **Security SLA:** No security Service Level Agreement (SLA) is provided.